Pathologic Findings in Small Cell Bladder Carcinoma Overview of Small Cell Bladder Cancer Pathology

 Genomic Alterations

-As in small cell carcinoma of other organs, the tumor cell exhibits abundant genomic aberrations.
+As in small cell carcinoma of other organs, that of the bladder tumor cell exhibits abundant genomic aberrations.
 Typically, every tumor cell has more than 10 in number.
 The most frequent changes include deletions of 10q, 4q, 5q, and 13q and gains of 8q, 5p, 6p, and 20q.
-It is also suggested that acquisitions of genomic alterations in typical invasive urothelial carcinoma lead to the development of small cell carcinoma.
-Genomic DNA amplifications are also found in many loci where oncogenes are located.[5]
+It is also suggested that acquisitions of genomic alterations in typical invasive urothelial carcinoma lead to the development of small cell bladder carcinoma.
+Genomic DNA amplifications are also found in many loci where oncogenes are located.
+[13]

 Previous